Reshaping Church Life

 Carer and toddler groups

-Carer and toddler groups can resume in church buildings so long as the Scottish Government’s guidance on organised activities for children is followed alongside the general principles outlined in this section of the guidance document.
-The following principles apply specifically for carer and toddler groups:
+Carer and toddler groups can resume in church buildings, indoors from level 3 and outdoors from level 4 so long as the Scottish Government’s guidance on organised activities for children is followed alongside the general principles outlined in this section of the guidance document.
+The following principles apply specifically for carer and toddler groups where all children are under the age of 5:

 Face coverings must be worn at all times except when sitting down (excluding under 5s).